lakkatv/lakka-website/content/articles/2014/07/18/a-brand-new-website.md

 ## About Lakka itself

 It has been a long time since we last released.
-We are working hard integrating adding the XBM-like menu.
+We are working hard integrating adding the XMB-like menu.
 Though it is not yet fully functionnal (some feature are missing).
 But it is just a matter of week until we release it.

 We got some prototype version, and kivutar released a